-While in the area, take a moment to pause at Yuranigh's Aboriginal Grave Historic Site about 4km south of Molong.
-The Wiradjuri Aboriginal man was assistant to explorer and surveyor Sir Thomas Mitchell, and the grave is the only known site in Australia where Aboriginal and European burial practises coexist.
+Molong and the surrounding towns are full of significant history.
+Take time to visit Yuranigh's Aboriginal Grave Historic Site.
+The Wiradjuri Aboriginal man was assistant to the explorer Sir Thomas Mitchell, and the grave is the only known site in Australia where Aboriginal and European burial practises co-exist.

 Follow the Arch Loop Track in the Borenore Karst Conservation Area south of Molong to find the Borenore Caves, a series of ancient limestone chambers.
 Bring a torch so you can see the stalactites, stalagmites, columns and flowstones inside, and pack a blanket and provisions for a BBQ at the grassy Borenore picnic area.

 Molong is just over four hours from Sydney by car.
-You can also catch a train or fly to Orange, a 30-minute drive away.
-Accommodation includes country pubs, motor inns, cottages to rent, a caravan park and a 19th century schoolhouse converted into two luxury self-contained apartments.
+You can also catch a train or fly to Orange, a 30min drive away.
+Accommodation includes country pubs, motor inns, cottages to rent and a caravan park.